About The Barn

 expressive arts and design

 The Barn uses the EYFS practice guidance to plan and provide a play-based curriculum that promotes exciting and fun learning experiences and opportunities that help children to discover themselves and experience the awe and wonder of the world in which they live.
 The play activities are designed to help children to make progress in each of the areas of learning and development, and we have a balance between child led and adult lguided activities.
 We know that children learn best through exploration, experimentation, and discovery, building on their experiences.
-Our Barn approach draws on all forms of pedagogy and educational systems, including Montessori, Reggio and Forest School, and we are always looking for inspiration and new ideas as we think about different ways to make the curriculum interesting and engaging for all the children.
+Our Barn approach draws on a wide range of evidence bases and approaches, including Montessori, Reggio and Forest School, and we are always looking for inspiration and new ideas as we think about different ways to make the curriculum interesting and engaging for all the children.

 Children with Special Education Needs and Disabilities (SEND)